Academics

 • Science

-The second semester marked the beginning of the Space unit.
-Students started by learning about our own solar system.
-They compared the scale of the solar system to the scale of the galaxy, and the distances between galaxies.
-Students contemplated the number of stars and planets, using a range of computer simulations and video clips to grasp the enormity of the numbers involved.
-Next began a detailed study of the process by which stars and planets are formed and die.
-Students learned about the role fusion plays, and the stages of progressively heavier atoms forming in the core of stars.
-They learned about Red Giants, White Dwarfs, Black Dwarfs, and Black Holes.
-This led into a study of forces: of Galileo and Newton, and their contribution to modernity.
-Students experimented with trolleys, ramps, and pendulums.
-Throughout, students were encouraged to explain their ideas and record their questions.
-Attention was placed on explaining sequences of events clearly, and on seeking meaningful answers to questions through research and by making connections to scientific principles learned throughout their school career.
+During the second semester, we continue onto the Space unit covering our solar system.
+They compare the scale of the solar system to the scale of the galaxy, and the distances between galaxies.
+Students contemplate the number of stars and planets, using a range of computer simulations and video clips to grasp the enormity of the numbers involved.
+The Space unit is followed by a detailed study of the process by which stars and planets are formed and eventually die.
+Students learn about the role fusion plays and the stages of progressively heavier atoms forming in the core of stars.
+They learn about Red Giants, White Dwarfs, Black Dwarfs and Black Holes.

 • Social Emotional Learning

 The Social Emotional Learning curriculum provides opportunities for students to participate in discussions regarding issues impacting positive social interactions.
-Students progress toward objectives in areas of self-awareness, self-management, social skills, relationship management, decision-making, and responsibility.
-Students learn, discuss, and practice strategies related to a range of topics including building healthy relationships, being a positive community member, digital citizenship, organization, and emotional regulation.
+During Grade 6 Life Skills classes and advisory, students learn, discuss and practice strategies related to a range of topics including building healthy relationships, being a positive community member, digital citizenship, organization and emotional regulation.

 • Social Studies